Computomics/SoilMicrobiomeDroughtML/Metagenomics_Analysis.md

 <figure>
 <img
 src="Metagenomics_Analysis_files/figure-gfm/Order%20UpsetPlot%20between%20top3%20DAA%20Methods-1.png"
-alt="Order Intersections between different DAA Tools.
+alt="Order Intersections between different DAA Tools on the Grass-Drought Dataset.
 Upset plots displaying the overlap and uniqueness of significant orders identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
 The horizontal bars show the total number of orders for each tool, while the vertical bars show the number of shared orders between corresponding sets, sorted by the total number of shared orders.
 All tools use an alpha threshold of 0.05 for significance" />
 <figcaption aria-hidden="true"><strong>Order Intersections between
-different DAA Tools.</strong> Upset plots displaying the overlap and uniqueness of significant orders identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
+different DAA Tools on the Grass-Drought Dataset.</strong> Upset plots displaying the overlap and uniqueness of significant orders identified by top 3 DAA methods (ALDEx2, DESeq2, ANCOM-BC2).
 The horizontal bars show the total number of orders for each tool, while the vertical bars show the number of shared orders between corresponding sets, sorted by the total number of shared orders.
 All tools use an alpha threshold of 0.05 for significance</figcaption>
 </figure>

 ``` r